Signed Mahonian polynomials for major and sorting indices: Introduction

 and

-where $\omega$ is a primitive $r$th root of $1$. \end{thm}
+where $\omega$ is a primitive $r$th root of unity. \end{MainA}

-It is worth mentioning that recently Biagioli and Caselli~\cite{Biagioli_Caselli_12} obtained a closed form of the polynomial $\sum_{\pi\in G(r,n)}\chi(\pi)q^{\fmaj(\pi)}$ for any $1$-dim character $\chi$ of $G(r,n)$ and the statistic $\fmaj$, which is an extension of Adin and Roichman's $\fmaj$ of type $B_n$.
-However this $\fmaj$ is not Mahonian if $r\ge 3$, hence it does not equal to $\lmaj$ and therefore the result does not overlap ours.
+It is worth mentioning that Biagioli and Caselli~\cite{Biagioli_Caselli_12} obtained a closed form of the polynomial $\sum_{\pi\in G(r,n)}\chi(\pi)q^{\fmaj(\pi)}$ for any $1$-dim character $\chi$ of $G(r,n)$ and the flag major index $\fmaj$ defined by Adin and Roichman~\cite{Adin_Roichman_01}.
+However this $\fmaj$ is not Mahonian if $r\ge 3$ (i.e., is not equidistributed with $\ell$), hence it does not equal $\lmaj$ and therefore the result does not overlap ours.
+Another interesting statistic $\rmaj$, called \emph{root major index}, on $G(r,n)$ defined by Haglund, Loehr and Remmel \cite{Haglund_Loehr_Remmel_05} is equidistributed with $\fmaj$, and then is not Mahonian.
+Hence $\rmaj$ is not taken into consideration in this paper.
+See Figure~\ref{fig:major} for the relationship between these ``major'' statistics on $G(r,n)$. $\stat_1\longrightarrow\stat_2$ means $\stat_1$ is extended to $\stat_2$.
+For example, $\nmaj$ is exactly $\lmaj$ when $r=2$.

+Another interesting Mohonian statistic is the \emph{sorting index} $\sor$, which is implicitly given for type $A_{n-1}$ in a bijective proof on $\mathfrak{S}_n$ by Foata and Han~\cite{Foata_Han_09}, defined for Coxeter groups by Petersen~\cite{Petersen_11}, and then generalized by Eu \emph{et al.}~\cite{ELW_15} for complex reflection groups.
+Our second class of signed Mahonian polynomials takes $\sor$ into consideration.
+The definition of $\sor$ will be given later in Section~\ref{sec:Grn_sor}.